ppy/osu-wiki/wiki/Tournaments/o!mLN/4/en.md

 ### Registrations

-1. Players of **any** rank and region can register for this tournament.
+1. Players with **any rank** from **any region** can register to this tournament.
-2. Players interested in the tournament must fill up the [Player Signup form](https://docs.google.com/forms/u/0/d/e/1FAIpQLSfQGnO66J7b22TgVmCTjhbmc3nyCpheLAup4wlMupt_3MUwcw/) to sign up as a player.
+2. You **must** fill the [player signup form](https://docs.google.com/forms/u/0/d/e/1FAIpQLSfQGnO66J7b22TgVmCTjhbmc3nyCpheLAup4wlMupt_3MUwcw/) to register.
 3. Players are eligible to play in Qualifiers if they pass the [tournament screening](/wiki/Tournaments/Official_support#tournament-screening) that takes place after registrations.

 ### Stage regulations

 #### Qualifiers

-1. After the screening phase has concluded, players eligible to play will participate in tournament play.
-2. In the first weekend, players will play 7 qualifiers maps in sequence up to 2 times, in a scheduled lobby (they may choose not to play the 2nd time if desired).
+1. In the first weekend, players will play 7 qualifiers maps in sequence up to 2 times, in a scheduled lobby (they may choose not to play the 2nd time if desired).
-3. The 7 qualifiers maps will cover 4 sub-categories of LNs which are used to categorise all mappools after this stage:
+2. The 7 qualifiers maps will cover 4 sub-categories of LNs which are used to categorise all mappools after this stage:
    - Stage 1: Early-game Releases
    - Stage 2: Early to Mid-game Wildcard (Short Duration)
    - Stage 3: Pure Density